mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

   the background color and fog.
 These objects define a hierarchical parent/child tree like structure and represent where objects appear and how they are oriented.
 Children are positioned and oriented relative to their parent.
-For example the wheels on a car might children of the car so that moving and orienting the car's object automatically moves the wheels.
+For example the wheels on a car might be children of the car so that moving and orienting the car's object automatically moves the wheels.
 You can read more about this in [the article on scenegraphs](threejs-scenegraph.html).